ashutoshxhq/namora/README.md

-# Execute AI Monorepo
+# Namor AI Monorepo
-Execute AI will help automate knowledge work using AI and other technologies like LLMs , Serverless, Vector Databases etc.
+Namor AI will help automate knowledge work using AI and other technologies like LLMs , Serverless, Vector Databases etc.